WORD Christchurch: History

 In September 2020, the festival was local and focussed on New Zealand writing, as the COVID-19 travel bans in New Zealand made it difficult for international authors to attend.
 In 2021, the festival was postponed from September to November and its programme had to be downsized, with many events being run as virtual or live-streamed, due to the ongoing impacts of the pandemic.

+The 2023 WORD Christchurch Festival is scheduled to take place from 23 to 27 August.
+The programme includes authors from New Zealand and overseas.